General Town Meeting Information:

 Yes, voters may “insert” articles in the warrant.
 They have to do it before selectmen “close” the warrant.

 To insert an article in the warrant for an annual Town Meeting, at least 10 registered voters of the town must sign a written request.
 The written request of registered voters for the insertion of subjects in town meeting warrants shall not be valid unless the required number of registered voters not only sign their names but also state their residence, with street and number, if any.
 Voters do not have to include their addresses after their signatures, but it is a good idea.
+The Town Clerk and registrars of voters must verify and certify the information on the petition.

 Citizens may insert an article in the warrant for a special Town Meeting.
 Selectmen shall insert in the warrant for every special town meeting all subjects which shall be requested by 100 registered voters or 10% of the total number of voters, whichever is lesser.